Medical Writer Certified Practice Test

 Question: 667

-A peer reviewer comments: The discussion does not address the studys limitations.
-The study is a single-arm trial with no control group.
+single-arm trial with no control group.
 How should the medical writer revise the discussion?

-1. A limitation is the lack of a control group, which prevents direct comparison to standard care.
+A. A limitation is the lack of a control group, which prevents direct comparison to standard care.

-2. The single-arm design is a strength, as it simplifies data analysis.
+B. The single-arm design is a strength, as it simplifies data analysis.

-3. The studys limitations are minimal due to its clear results.
+C. The study�s limitations are minimal due to its clear results.

-4. The absence of a control group is irrelevant to the studys objectives.
+D. The absence of a control group is irrelevant to the study�s objectives.

 Answer: A

-Explanation: A single-arm trial lacks a control group, limiting the ability to compare outcomes to standard care or placebo, which is a key limitation.
-Claiming the design as a strength, minimizing limitations, or dismissing the issue does not address the reviewers concern or reflect standard scientific practice.
+standard care or placebo, which is a key limitation.
+Claiming the design as a strength, minimizing

 Question: 668